ansible/ansible-builder/docs/definition.rst

     ``src``
       Specifies the source file(s) to copy into the build context directory.
-This may either be an absolute path (e.g., ``/home/user/.ansible.cfg``), or a path that is relative to the execution environment file.
+This may either be an absolute path (e.g., ``/home/user/.ansible.cfg``), or a path that is relative to the Execution Environment file.
 Relative paths may be a glob expression matching one or more files (e.g. ``files/*.cfg``).
 Note that an absolute path may *not* include a regular expression.
 If ``src`` is a directory, the entire contents of that directory are copied to ``dest``.